SirCryptic/disframe/README.md

 - Suggest new features.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+see the [LICENSE](https://github.com/SirCryptic/disframe/blob/main/LICENSE) file for details.

 ## Support
 If you encounter any issues or need help, feel free to open an issue on this repository.